-The Actor Work Ethic What Directors and Choreographers Look for in the Rehearsal Room
+The Actor Work Ethic

+What Directors and Choreographers Look for in the Rehearsal Room

-- Are you a complainer? - When do you arrive for rehearsal? - Do you really warm up and vocally prepare each day? - Did you prepare outside of rehearsal and make alterations based on notes? - Do you learn your lines and vocal parts as written and assigned? - Do you meet deadlines? - What is your focus and concentration like during stop and starts? - Do you really listen to everything that is being said in the room? - Can you take direction and deliver changes? - Do you understand the concept and style that is being developed? - Are you more interested in the work, or entertaining yourself or others in the room? - Do you give every moment 110% or are you lazy with choreography, vocals or scene work?
-Are you marking or rehearsing? - Are you ready and prepared for every entrance? - Do you talk or make noise while other work is being done? - Are you distracted by technology? - Do you observe and learn from others at work and the direction being given? - Are you willing to take risks in the room?
-To try and fail, and try again? - Are you adding your input and creative energy to the work? - Are you writing down notes and asking questions? - Do you want to be in the room?
-Is this just a job or is it your passion? - Do you truly love the process of rehearsal work or just the high of being on stage in front of an audience? - Do you give as much to your fellow actors as you take? - How do you use your breaks? - How do you work when you are not feeling your best or you have an injury?
+- When do you arrive for rehearsal?
+(Do you arrive at least 10 minutes early in order to be prepared to start on time?) - Do you really warm up and vocally prepare each day? - Did you prepare outside of rehearsal and make alterations based on notes? - Do you learn your lines and vocal parts as written and assigned? - Do you meet deadlines? - What is your focus and concentration like during stop and starts? - Do you really listen to everything that is being said in the room? - Can you take direction and deliver changes? - Do you understand the concept and style that is being developed? - Do you stay focused in the room? (i.e.: no cell phones, no side-conversations, no eating when not on a break.) - Do you give every moment 110% with choreography, vocals or scene work?
+Are you marking or rehearsing?

-- How do you treat others?
-Example: The creative team and the stage management team - Do you volunteer for assignments of do you just do enough to get by? - Do you make me watch you in a positive way that serves the work? - Are you a positive or negative force in the ensemble? - Do you help others learn the work? - Do you bring total commitment for the entire rehearsal? - Do you take care of yourself (physically, mentally and spiritually) outside of rehearsal? - Do you make excuses in the rehearsal room? - Do you make me want to work with you again as soon as possible? - After any note given the best response is always a simple "Thank You"
+- Are you ready and prepared for every entrance? - Do you talk or make noise while other work is being done? - Are you distracted by technology? - Do you observe and learn from others at work and the direction being given? - Are you willing to take risks in the room?
+To try and fail, and try again? - Are you adding your input and creative energy to the work? - Are you writing down notes and asking questions? - Do you truly love the process of rehearsal work or just the high of being on stage in front of an audience? - Do you give as much to your fellow actors as you take? - How do you use your breaks? - How do you work when you are not feeling your best or you have an injury? - How do you treat others?
+Example: The creative team, crew, and the stage management team - Do you volunteer for assignments or do you do "just enough" to get by? - Do you make me watch you in a positive way that serves the wor - Are you a positive or negative force in the ensemble? - Do you help others learn the work? - Do you bring total commitment for the entire rehearsal? - Do you take care of yourself (physically, mentally and spiritually) outside of rehearsal? - Do you make excuses in the rehearsal room? - Do you make me want to work with you again as soon as possible? - After any note given the best response is always a simple "Thank You"